Limited Capacity, all subsequent applications will be review for final spots and waitlist after Feb 9.

 Nestled between the Alps and the Mediterranean in the magnificent Piedmont region of northern Italy, the city of Turin provides an inspiring background to explore the causes and consequences of population change, the debates unfolding in Europe around these issues, and the policies intended to address them.

 Immerse yourself in the culture of Turin, Italy, while taking the following three-credit course on European population and policy issues:

-Population Controversies in Europe and the US (PAM/SOC 3620)
+Population Controversies in Europe and the US (PUBPOL/SOC 3620)

 - Population problems are central to societal change in numerous areas- inequality, immigration and diversity, race relations, family life, health and aging, and social welfare systems.
 This program explores the causes and consequences of population change, paying particular attention to how population processes interact with the social, economic, and political context in which they play out.

 This course is taught in English by Cornell faculty, with guest lectures by English-speaking Italian faculty.
 The program includes extracurricular activities and excursions in Turin and the Piedmont region.
 You'll share a room in residential housing near the University of Turin.

 Sharon Sassler, Professor, Public Policy & Sociology, Cornell University